C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -algebra

 \subsubsection{Grading and seminorms $\|\cdot\|_{\JJ}$ in $\M_\TT(\KK)$}

 We define a seminorm $\|\cdot\|_{\JJ}$ in $\M_\TT(\KK)$ using a natural grading of $\M_\TT(\KK)$.
-We also take an opportunity to show that this seminorm can be defined within the inductive limit frames based on Doplicher-Roberts method.
-For that purpose we put
+Also we take an opportunity to show that this seminorm could be defined within the inductive limit frames similar to Doplicher-Roberts approach.
+For that purpose, for $r\in \N$, $k\in \Z$, $r+k\geq 0$, we put

 Hence an element $a\in \M_\TT(\KK)$ is in $\M(r+k,r)$ iff it is of the form